JacobKnittle/osticket-prerequisites/README.md

 <img width="206" alt="image" src="https://github.com/JacobKnittle/osticket-prerequisites/assets/124555008/9d938cf5-3f49-41db-9efe-fe6d4e03f1a2">
 </p>

 9.)
 Now you will want to open IIS as a Administrator and register PHP from the PHP Manager by clicking on register new PHP version and navigating to the C-Drive, PHP folder, and selecting php-cgi.
+Make sure you restart the IIS after.

 <p>
 <img width="506" alt="image" src="https://github.com/JacobKnittle/osticket-prerequisites/assets/124555008/17624455-13d0-4ded-ab8c-91e80f104c6c">